SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 > We divide components internally to 2 groups:
 >
-> * _application components_ - which requires AdminBro, you can think about them as "smart components"
+> * _application components_ - which requires AdminJS, you can think about them as "smart components"
-> * and _design system components_ - they don't require AdminBro and you can use them outside of the AdminBro setup.
+> * and _design system components_ - they don't require AdminJS and you can use them outside of the AdminJS setup.
 >
-> That is why sometimes you have to import components from 'admin-bro'
+> That is why sometimes you have to import components from 'adminjs'
-> package and sometimes from '@admin-bro/design-system'.
+> package and sometimes from '@adminjs/design-system'.

 Each of the components is described with the playground option, so make sure to check out all the documentation of all the components.